jccpalmer/docs/self-hosted-gateway.md

 <details><summary>Overview</summary>

-  **Overview:** This section details what the project is about, how I discovered it, and everything else you might need to know.
+  **[Overview](/:** This section details what the project is about, how I discovered it, and everything else you might need to know.

 </details>